- our prospective, current and former members of personnel and employees acting directly or indirectly (e.g. through management companies);

 - more generally, information about the activities you are carrying out in your professional capacity at GBL.

-1.2 (Representatives of) prospective investors and shareholders
+1.2.
+(Representatives of) prospective investors and shareholders and their potential shareholders and UBOs

 - additional identification information (e.g. copy of ID card);